martinthomson/draft-schinazi-httpbis-wrap-up/draft-schinazi-httpbis-wrap-up.md

 which can sometimes require taking intermediaries temporarily offline.
 Additionally, sometimes intermediaries need to terminate long-lived request streams in order to facilitate load balancing or impose data limits.
-However, Web browsers commonly cannot retry failed requests when they cannot ascertain whether an in-progress request was acted on.
+However, Web browsers commonly cannot retry failed proxied requests when they cannot ascertain whether an in-progress request was acted on.

 When a long-lived HTTP connection to a gateway carries many short-lived streams, it is currently possible to inform the client of an upcoming graceful